equilaterus/wikilaterus/wiki/Blender-for-Videogames.md

 ### Baking FAQ:

-* "No object or images found to bake to" even with using correct settings: Be sure to enable **Use the scene's active camera and layers in this view**.
+* "No object or images found to bake to" even when using right settings: Be sure to enable **Use the scene's active camera and layers in this view**.

   ![No object or images found to bake to](https://equilaterus.github.io/wikilaterus/assets/img/blender/blender-no-object-images-bake.png)